 The Creative Writing workshop allows students to contribute stories, poems or any other form of written content that is then published in an anthology as a hard-cover book that each youth receives as a lasting souvenir.
 Having their writing published has a tremendous impact on youth and it builds their confidence, as well as peer respect.
 Students’ writing is also published on the Create Now website, and shared through our social media sites.

 Featured Workshop: Exploring Life Through Writing

-Create Now has partnered with Children’s Institute, Inc. for over 12 years, providing them with wonderful programs in writing, theatre and art, plus tickets to cultural events like Cirque du Soleil, Ford Amphitheatre and Los Angeles Chamber Orchestra.
-As a result, they have hired our organization to provide their youth with a summer writing course.
+Create Now has partnered with Children’s Institute, Inc. for many years, providing them with wonderful programs in writing, theatre and art, plus tickets to cultural events like Cirque du Soleil, Ford Amphitheatre and Los Angeles Chamber Orchestra.
+As a result, they hired our organization to provide their youth with a summer writing course in 2011.
 We collaborated to customize our literary arts program to meet the needs of the children they serve.
 It was decided to offer them the chance to create their own magazine, which highlights their personal stories.

 Justine Cogan is a professional screenwriter and journalist who also teaches writing to high school and middle school students at an after-school enrichment program.
 She was selected to mentor the youth at CII and the kids in her workshop have really enjoyed her classes.
 She puts them together on different teams to get them to open up and brainstorm ideas, which helps break the ice for timid youth.
 As a result, some of the kids are already coming out of their shells.